kss-node/kss-node/README.md

 # kss-node

-This is a Node.js implementation of [Knyle Style Sheets](https://github.com/kneath/kss) (KSS), "a documentation syntax for CSS" that's intended to have syntax readable by humans *and* machines.
+This is a Node.js implementation of [KSS](https://github.com/kneath/kss), "a documentation syntax for CSS" that's intended to have syntax readable by humans *and* machines.
 Hence, the kss-node software can be used to create a "living style guide".

 1. Write human-readable documentation using "KSS syntax" comments.
 2. Have the `kss` tool automatically build a style guide from your stylesheets.